MichalRasinski/Ants_Mesa/README.md

 Ants:
 - die if health or energy is zero
+- if they are inside the colony and energy is below 80 then they eat (energy=100)
 - normally they stay at the colony unless there is 'food trail' pheromone nearby.
 Then they follow that pheromone trail.
 - if they loose the trail, they try to go back to the anthill based on 'self' pheromone
 - once in a while a foraging party goes out looking for food.
 Each ant goes more or less straight not following any trail.